This is a gear review about the best down booties for backpacking and camping in 2023.

 > They’re filled with 800+ goose down

-> Weather-resistant shell fabric outer
+> Weather-resistant outer shell

 > Thick, durable, and waterproof soles outer and a separate lightweight down sock inner